 Other Popular Chorizo Dinner Recipes For You To Try

 - One pot chorizo and lamb stew is a comforting, delicious and easy to make hearty family meal.
 This Mediterranean style casserole is simply packed with flavour and is perfect served with rice or crusty bread.

 - Chorizo and lentil Stew is so tasty.
 An all in one pot, quick healthy meal for all the family.
 It’s one of our favourites and we’re pretty sure it’ll be one of yours soon too.

 - Chicken chorizo and courgette casserole is a delicious, quick and healthy budget dinner.
 The recipe makes up to 8 portions so there’s plenty to go round the family and there should be plenty to freeze too!

 Folks, I’ll be back on Thursday with the penultimate set of pictures and write up from our recent hike.
 Rowardennan to Drymen – The West Highland Way.
 Day 5.

 Hope you can join me then!

 Chorizo Bolognese Recipe

-Serve with a few pieces of garlic bread and a fresh green leaf salad.
+Serve your chorizo bolognese with a few slices of garlic bread and a fresh green leaf salad.

 I’d love to hear what you think of my recipe in the comments below and please do rate my recipe 5* if you like it! 🙂